habbis/operation_manual/rancherOS.md

 rancher:
   console: debian
 ```
 The command to validate the config

+`sudo ros config validate -i cloud-config.yml`

+Installing your cloud-config

 `sudo ros install -c cloud-config.yml`

-If you want to install then
+If you want to install to disk then

 `sudo ros install -c cloud-config.yml -d /dev/sda`